Written by Amy Baker,

 UK citizens will always be able to live and work in Ireland, but an Irish passport also gives access to your EU rights throughout Europe.
-With record application numbers, we look at how the process works.
+With record numbers of dual nationality passport holders, we look at how the process works.

 We first wrote about getting your Irish passport in November 2016.
 You can read all the details about how to apply for an Irish passport there.
 But several years on, how has the process worked out in practice?
 Today, we’re chatting to a couple of folks who have been through the process.
 The good news is that there is no rush to apply.
 Getting your Irish passport will always be an option if you have the right heritage.
 But if you’re keen to get the ball rolling, this article is for you.